Flashcards: Animals in Northern Sierra Miwok

 The object of a sentence gets a special suffix in Northern Sierra Miwok: -y.
 If you look carefully at the first bonus sentence on all the cards, you will notice that the animal name always ends in this suffix:

-Example:Ɨwɨ́ɨyay heṭéeye’!
+Examples: Ɨwɨ́ɨyay heṭéeye’!
 'Look at the deer!' (ɨwɨ́ɨya = 'deer')

-Example: Heṭéeye’ olé’cuy!
+Heṭéeye’ olé’cuy!
 'Look at the coyote!' (olé’cu = 'coyote')

-Example:Ṭíwwayɨy ṭolóoyus aa?
+Ṭíwwayɨy ṭolóoyus aa?
 'Do you hear the northern flicker?' (ṭíwwayɨ = 'northern flicker')

-Example: Ṭolóoyus paláttatay aa?
+Ṭolóoyus paláttatay aa?
 'Do you hear the acorn woodpecker?' (paláttata = 'acorn woodpecker')

-In English, we rely on the order of the words in a sentence to tell which word is the object.
+A side-effect: In English, we rely on the order of the words in a sentence to tell us which word is the object.
 For example, the sentence "The dog licked the boy" means something very different than "The boy licked the dog", and we know this because the order of the words is different.

 However, in Northern Sierra Miwok the 'object suffix' we just talked about tells you which word is the object of the sentence.
-Because of this, you can put the words in any order without confusion.
+Because of this, you can put the words in almost any order without confusion.
 You'll notice a lot of variation in the order of words on the bonus cards.

 Each animal flashcard has two bonus sentences.
 In the second bonus sentence on every card, the animal is the subject of the sentence.
 That means that the action of the sentence (resting, eating, etc.) is being done by the animal.